paolomaccallini-hub/SurveyME/README.md

 ### Correlations

 Correlation tables between variables were computed using the Spearman coefficient.
 Only significant correlations were reported (two-sided test, cut-off for significance of 0.05).
 I employed the package `corplot`.
-P

 ### Comparisons